jhsware/component-registry/README.md

 })
 ```

-If you want to register the created adapter with a custom registry instead of `globalRegistry` you pass it as a parameter.
+If you want to register the created adapter with a scoped registry instead of `globalRegistry` you pass it as a parameter.

 ```javascript
 const MyAdapter = new Adapter({